olcf/gpu_hackathon_attendee_guide/README.md

 On Friday morning, the teams will finish up their development work for the week and give a final presentation (5-7 minutes / 5-7 slides) detailing their accomplishments; issues they ran into, how they resolved them, speedups they obtained, as well as their closing thoughts on the event and what they learned.
 The final day typically ends around 1-3 PM to allow participants to arrange travel home.

 ## Acknowledgements
-If the work you accomplish at the hackathon leads to a future publication, we encourage you to recognize the mentors and hackathon in the acknowledgement section of the publication.
+If the work you accomplish at the hackathon leads to a future publication, we encourage you to recognize the mentor(s) and hackathon in the acknowledgement section of the publication.
 E.g.,

-*The authors would like to thank [Name of Mentor(s)] for their contribution to this work during the [Year][Name of Specific Hackathon].*
+>*The authors would like to thank [Organizers of event] for organizing the [Year][Name of Specific Hackathon] and give special thanks to our mentors [Name of Mentor(s)] for their contributions to this work*

 Remember, the mentors volunteer their time to help at these events and such recognition is a nice way of saying thank you.